 The SBA allows lenders to offer surprisingly large commercial construction loans.

-The 7a is limited to $5 million with most lenders, but some are willing to put a 2nd mortgage behind the first in order to finance larger projects for solid businesses.
+7a construction loans are limited to $5 million with most lenders, but some are willing to put a 2nd mortgage behind the first in order to finance larger projects for solid businesses.
 This can be very helpful in that the 7a is a more flexible type of loan than the 504 and the lender can essentially finance whatever they feel is necessary for the borrower.

 The 504 is an excellent program for borrowers in need of a commercial building construction loan and it can be used for the financing of larger projects up to and over $12 million with as little as 10% down.

 Historically, many borrowers have used the SBA 504 program to finance hotel construction as hotels are expensive to build especially where land values are high.